Feastio

 Boarding

-I'd recommend the right side of the boat.
+I recommend sitting on the right side of the boat.
 This gives you a better chance to see the summer cottages you'll pass during the first 30 minutes.
 Also, the lobster trap will be pulled up at the front right of the boat, near where the Captain stands.

 Departing Bar Harbor